Terrell Williams: Oakland Raiders

 In 2012, Williams accepted his first full time position at the professional level when he joined head coach Dennis Allen as defensive line coach with the Oakland Raiders.
 In 2014, Williams' unit helped the defense rank eighth in the NFL in fewest rushing yards allowed per play and finished second in the NFL in tackles recorded at or behind the line of scrimmage.

 Miami Dolphins

 In 2015, Williams joined the Miami Dolphins as defensive line coach under head coach Joe Philbin.
-He was to serve in the same role with the Florida Gators but left on the National Signing Day.
+He was to serve in the same role with the Florida Gators but left on National Signing Day.
 Williams continued his role with the Dolphins in 2016 and 2017 under head coach Adam Gase.
 In 2016, Williams helped the Dolphins to their most successful season in eight years, winning 10 games and earning their first playoff berth since 2008.
 Defensive linemen Cameron Wake and Ndamukong Suh flourished under Williams's three-year stint with the Dolphins.
 Wake tallied 29 sacks, which was the eighth-highest total by a player in that period, while Ndamukong Suh totaled the eighth-highest number of sacks (15.5) among defensive tackles.
 Wake's nine forced fumbles tied for fifth in the NFL over the same span.